RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 10: Admission Confirmation

-Selected candidates receive an admission offer letter.
+Selected candidates receive an admission offer.
 Parents must confirm acceptance, submit original documents for verification, and pay the required admission and hostel fees within the stipulated deadline.

 How to Fill the RMS Admission Form Online

 Many parents make avoidable mistakes while filling the online application form.
-Follow this step-by-step tutorial carefully:
+Follow this step-by-step approach carefully.

-4. Log in with your credentials and click “Fill Application Form”.
+- Log in with your credentials and click “Fill Application Form.”

-5. Enter your child’s details: Name (as on school certificate), Date of Birth, Gender, Aadhaar number (if required), and address.
+- Enter your child’s details: name (as on school certificate), date of birth, gender, and address.

-• Spelling mistakes in child’s name (must match Class 5 marksheet)
+- Spelling mistakes in the child’s name (must match the Class 5/Class 8 marksheet)

 RMS Entrance Exam Pattern

 The RMS entrance exam for Class 6 is a written/OMR-based test.
-Here is the complete exam pattern:
+Here is the exam pattern:

-Important: The exam pattern, marks distribution, and duration may be revised each year.
-Always refer to the official RMS notification for the most accurate information.
+Important: The exam pattern, marks distribution, and duration may be revised each cycle.
+Always refer to the current official RMS notification for the most accurate information.

 RMS Syllabus for Class 6 Admission

 The RMS entrance exam syllabus for Class 6 is broadly based on the CBSE/NCERT Class 5 curriculum.
-Here is a detailed subject-wise breakdown:
+Here is a detailed subject-wise breakdown — see also our full RMS Syllabus page.

 Mathematics